Your browser is not supported for this experience.

 Movie stars, musicians, cowboys, ranchers and anyone who loves Western apparel have been shopping Rockmount Ranch Wear in downtown Denver since 1946.
 For a true taste of the West, head straight for Buckhorn Exchange, Denver’s oldest steakhouse dating to 1893, for steak, buffalo and elk, or head west of Denver to The Fort Restaurant in Morrison.
 The Fort is a full-size replica of an 1830s adobe fur-trading post that has been serving up delicious historical meals, such as buffalo, elk, quail, beef and poultry since 1963.

 Pair a visit to The Fort Restaurant with a stop at the Buffalo Bill Museum and Grave in nearby Golden.
 William F. Cody, better known as Buffalo Bill, was an American soldier, bison hunter and showman and one of the most famous figures of the Wild West.
 While you’re in Morrison and Golden, consider driving the 40-mile (64 km) Lariat Loop Scenic Byway that includes both communities.
 Or continue west from Golden on Interstate 70 to Idaho Springs, where the first gold in Colorado was discovered in 1859.
-Tours of the Argo Mill and Tunnel, that dates back to 1893, include a gold-panning lesson.
+Tours of the Argo Mill and Tunnel, which dates back to 1893, include a gold-panning lesson.

 The months of June and July are packed with festivals that are free to attend.
 Many of them are the largest of their kind in America.

 See bison, deer, raptors, prairie dogs, coyotes and more at Rocky Mountain Arsenal National Wildlife Refuge.
 At the refuge, hike on 20 miles (32 km) of easy trails, explore the 11-mile (18 km) Wildlife Drive auto tour and take part in free nature programs.
+The Wild Animal Sanctuary, about 40 miles (64 km) northeast of Denver, houses about 450 rescued animals.
+It’s the oldest and largest carnivore sanctuary in the world.
+You can view lions, tigers, bears and other animals from a 1.5-mile (2.4 km) elevated walkway.

 Colorado is home to several national parks.
 Rocky Mountain National Park, famous for its high peaks and wildlife, is only an hour and 30 minutes from Denver.
 Great Sand Dunes National Park and Preserve is home to the tallest sand dunes in North America and is a little less than four hours away.
 On the other side of the state, Black Canyon of the Gunnison National Park has a 2,000-foot-deep (610 m) canyon, while Mesa Verde National Park is known for its Ancestral Puebloan cliff dwellings.